wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_rpm.rst

 Preparation
 -----------

-1. Install the Elastic repository and its GPG key:
+1. Add the Elastic repository and its GPG key:

   .. code-block:: console